Skip to Main Content

 Can you create authentic traditional Japanese interiors?

-Absolutely.
-Our decorators work with tatami craftspeople, shoji makers, and traditional joiners to create convincing washitsu environments—from tea ceremony rooms and ryokan guest suites to samurai residences and temple lodgings.
+Fully.
+Our decorators work with tatami craftspeople, shoji makers, and traditional joiners to build convincing washitsu spaces—from tea ceremony rooms and ryokan guest suites to samurai homes and temple lodgings.

 Do you provide the full set decorating crew?